victor-porcar/Tech-Talk-Arthas-Tool/README.md

 #### Instance variable

-Let's assume there are several objects of class com.test.MyClass Let's assume MyClass as follows
+Let's assume there are several objects of the following class Let's assume MyClass as follows
 ```
+package com.test

 Class MyClass {
   String a;
   String b;